Vermont Primary Election

 Current Officeholder

-John Rodgers has served as Lieutenant Governor since 2021.
-He previously served in the Vermont House and Senate representing the Northeast Kingdom.
-Rodgers has publicly stated he supports Second Amendment rights.
-He won reelection in 2024.
+John Rodgers was elected Lieutenant Governor in 2024 running as a Republican, after years as a Democratic state senator.
+He previously served in the Vermont House and Senate representing the Northeast Kingdom and has long advocated for Second Amendment rights.

 Attorney General